netgloo/benjamin/readme.md

 Now you can start adding your own [web pages and folders](#website-pages), and building your website.

 **Note**: in the production server you shouldn't use `php artisan serve` but rely on Apache (or Nginx) instead.
-Take a look on the [Production section](#production) for more informations.
+Take a look on the [Website Deployment section](#website-deployment) for more informations.

 ### Application Structure

-A Benjamin website is a Laravel application, so you can take a look [here](https://laravel.com/docs/5.2/structure#the-root-directory) for any detail about the whole application's structure.
+A Benjamin website is a [Laravel](https://laravel.com) application, so you can take a look [here](https://laravel.com/docs/5.2/structure#the-root-directory) for any detail about the whole application's structure.

 However we want to create simple and static websites, so it is not needed to know in depth the whole structure.
 You can build the website working only inside these two folders: